atpham88/TES/README.md

 # Model outputs for each building
 * Hourly operations of TES (charging/output to shift load, discharging, SOC).
-* Hourly charing and discharging power ratings of TES.
+* Hourly charging and discharging power ratings of TES.
 * Hourly operation of ASHP (output to TES, output to serve load).
 * Hourly purchase of electricity from utilities to power ASHP.
 * TES sizes based on specified sizing methods and TES materials.